Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Introduction

-following earlier models of the terrestrial stratosphere \citep{Juckes89,PolvaniWaughPlumb95}.
-Here $h$ is the height of the active layer, $\bv{u}$ is the depth-averaged horizontal velocity, $f = 2 \Omega \sin \phi$ is the Coriolis parameter at latitude $\phi$ on a planet rotating with angular velocity $\Omega$, $\bnabla$ is the horizontal gradient operator, $\bv{\hat{z}}$ is a unit vector in the local vertical direction, $\bv{F}$ is an isotropic random forcing, and $\tdrag$ is the time scale of Rayleigh friction.
-The right-hand side of (\ref{eq:sp1}) models the effects of radiation to space with a Newtonian cooling of $h$ towards its constant mean value $h_{0}$ on the time scale $\trad$.
-Scott \& Polvani's (\citeyear{ScottPolvani07,ScottPolvani08}) simulations of this system with only Newtonian cooling as dissipation (infinite $\tdrag$) produced a sharply localised super-rotating equatorial jet, as do our subsequent simulations reported in \S\ref{sect.num} and \cite{WarnefordDellar14tsw} for plausible Jovian values of $\trad$ and the other parameters.
+Here $h$ is the thickness of the active layer, commonly called ``height'', $\bv{u}$ is the depth-averaged horizontal velocity, $f = 2 \Omega \sin \phi$ is the Coriolis parameter at latitude $\phi$ on a planet rotating with angular velocity $\Omega$, $\bnabla$ is the horizontal gradient operator, $\bv{\hat{z}}$ is a unit vector in the local vertical direction, $\bv{F}$ is an isotropic random forcing, and $\tdrag$ is the timescale for Rayleigh friction.
+The reduced gravity is $g' = g \Delta \rho / \rho_{0}$, where $g$ is the actual gravitational acceleration, $\Delta \rho$ is the density contrast between the cloud deck and the lower layer, and $\rho_{0}$ is a reference density.
+These parameters are possibly constrained by observations of what appear to be internal gravity waves radiating from the impact points of Shoemaker--Levy comet debris \citep{dowling1995estimate, IngersollDowlingGieraschEtAl04}, although this interpretation is not without its critics \citep{Walterscheid2000}.

+The right hand side of (\ref{eq:sp1}) models the effects of radiation to space with a Newtonian relaxation of $h$ towards its constant mean value $h_{0}$ on the time scale $\trad$, following earlier shallow water models of the upper ocean mixed layer \citep{PhilanderYamagataPacanowski84,Hirst86} and the terrestrial stratosphere \citep{Juckes89,PolvaniWaughPlumb95,ThuburnLagneau99}.
+Scott \& Polvani's (\citeyear{ScottPolvani07,ScottPolvani08}) simulations of this system with dissipation only by thickness relaxation (no $\tdrag$ term) produced a sharply localised super-rotating equatorial jet, as do our subsequent simulations described in \S\ref{sect.num}, and in \cite{WarnefordDellar14tsw}.

-\cite{WarnefordDellar14tsw} presented the thermal shallow water equations as an alternative model for Jupiter.
-These equations were introduced by \cite{Lavoie72} to describe atmospheric mixed layers over frozen lakes, and later adopted for tropical and coastal oceans, and the upper ocean mixed layer \citep{cane1983equatorial,mccreary1992equatorial,mccreary1988numerical,mccreary1991numerical,roed1999numerical}.
-Their theoretical properties were developed by \cite{Ripa93,Ripa95,Ripa96,Ripa96b}.
-While standard shallow water theory applies to one or more layers of homogeneous fluid, thermal shallow water theory permits horizontal variations of the thermodynamic properties of the fluid within each layer.
-The density contrast $\Delta \rho$ is then spatially varying.
-We introduce the symbol $\Theta = g \Delta \rho / \rho_{0}$ for the reduced gravity to emphasise that it is now a function of space and time.
-The thermal shallow water equations are given by
+Thermal shallow water theory introduced by \cite{Lavoie72} to describe atmospheric mixed layers over frozen lakes.
+It permits horizontal variations of the thermodynamic properties of the fluid within each layer, which are taken to be uniform in the standard shallow water equations.
+The density contrast $\Delta \rho$ thus becomes a dynamical variable.
+However, subsequent developments of thermal shallow water theory have been much more focused on modelling the oceanic mixed layer \citep{cane1983equatorial,Hirst86,mccreary1992equatorial,mccreary1988numerical,mccreary1991numerical,roed1999numerical,Ripa93,Ripa95,Ripa96,Ripa96b}.